 Advice for one of our most-procrastinated resolutions: getting organized.

 My go-to method for organizing is to sort through my belongings, and if I haven’t worn or used an item in a year, it goes into a garbage bag marked for charity.
 And then, I leave everything else as is.
 But, that’s not really organizing, as much as it is purging, right?
 To be honest, when it comes to organizing, I’m not sure where to begin.
 I live in a small New York apartment, so one would think that I must not have that much to keep in order, but I am my hoarder father’s daughter, and the contents of my space would shock you.
 Even taking the first steps to tidying up a room in my home is overwhelming, and I know I’m not alone.
-I spoke with Jeffrey Phillip, a style and efficiency expert, who touched upon the messiest room in one’s home (and truer words were never spoken), and, of course, offered up some sanity-saving tips for heading into 2018 with a clearer mindset and cleaner space.
+I spoke with Jeffrey Phillip, professional organizer and interior designer, who touched upon the messiest room in one’s home (and truer words were never spoken), and, of course, offered up some sanity-saving tips for heading into 2018 with a clearer mindset and cleaner space.

 What are your top tips for getting organized in the new year?